Chief Executive Officer

 Ms. Sankaran has an MA in economics from the University of Maryland College Park and a BS in economics from the University of Delaware.

 Lane Koenig is President and Founder of KNG Health Consulting and Director of the Healthcare Reform and Payment Innovation Practice.
 He is a healthcare economist with over 20 years’ experience in the public and private sectors.
-As President of KNG Health Consulting, Dr. Koenig has overall responsibility for the quality of KNG Health’s research direction.
-He serves as Project Director and Principal Investigator for many studies, particularly those related to healthcare provider payments, value-based purchasing, and delivery system reform and innovations.
-He specializes in conducting both quantitative and qualitative analyses to study a broad range of health care issues, including evaluations of payment policy reforms, Medicare reimbursement policy, and provider quality and efficiency.
-He regularly conducts policy analyses that assess the potential impact on hospitals and other providers of proposed legislation or regulations.
-Over the last few years, Dr. Koenig has been involved in analyzing and assessing many of the quality initiatives by the Centers for Medicare & Medicaid Services.
-He has published studies on the Medicare Hospital-Acquired Conditions Reduction Program (American Journal of Medical Quality) and the Hospital Readmission Reduction Program (Health Services Research).
+As President of KNG Health Consulting, Dr. Koenig has overall responsibility for the quality and direction of KNG Health’s research.
+He serves as Project Director and Principal Investigator for many studies, particularly those related to healthcare reform proposals, healthcare provider payments, value-based purchasing, and delivery system innovations.
+With expertise on hospital and post-acute care payment and quality issues, his work regularly assesses the potential impact on hospitals and other providers of proposed legislation or regulations.
 He has assisted both industry and Federal and state governments in the development and assessment of healthcare provider payment policies and value-base purchasing initiatives.
-Dr. Koenig’s research often involves qualitative analyses or mixed methods.
-Examples include: structured interviews with hospital leaders to assess providers’ decisions to participate in Medicare’s Bundled Payment for Care Improvement initiative (American Journal of Accountable Care); site-visits with major academic teaching institutions to collect qualitative information on the role of teaching and research on hospital costs; facilitation of physician panels to reach consensus on the costs and potential outcomes of treatment options.

-Dr. Koenig graduated with Honors from the University of Florida, Gainesville and earned his PhD in Economics from the University of Maryland, College Park.
+Dr. Koenig has led over 100 quantitative and qualitative health policy and health economic studies and has published over 20 peer-reviewed studies in journals, such as Health Affairs, Health Services Research, and Medical Care.
+He graduated with Honors from the University of Florida, Gainesville and earned his PhD in Economics from the University of Maryland, College Park.

 Principal Research Associate